derekshirk/personal-site-2020/posts/avif-images.md

   - "2020"
 ---

 I am always looking for ways to build faster web experiences.
 Speed was one of my primary goals with my most recent [website redesign](/posts/hooray!-i-redesigned-my-website).
-I've done a decent job so far, but I still have plenty of opportunities to improve my page speeds and overall [performance](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fderekshirk.com).
+I've done a decent job so far, however I still have plenty of opportunities to improve my page speeds and overall [performance](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fderekshirk.com).

-Shortly after launching my new website, I was introduced to AVIF image compression thanks to this [article](https://jakearchibald.com/2020/avif-has-landed/) by Jake Archibald.
+Shortly after launching my new website, I discovered AVIF image compression thanks to this [article](https://jakearchibald.com/2020/avif-has-landed/) by Jake Archibald.
 Jake goes deep (really deep) in that article, and I highly recommend checking it out - you might want to prepare some snacks 😉.

 I'm going to keep things much simpler.
-This post should give you a basic overview of what AVIF compression is, where it's currently supported and how I used it to improve the page speed of my site by reducing my image payload by `68%`.
+This post should give you a basic overview of what AVIF is, where it's currently supported, and how I used it to improve my site's page speed by reducing my image payload by `68%`.

 In Jake's article, he says: